Why Jewish Genetic Diseases Matter — and What We Can Do

 Familial Dysautonomia

-The Dysautonomia Foundation, a patient-driven nonprofit, funded the research that identified the gene and is now supporting drug development.
+The Dysautonomia Foundation, a community-supported nonprofit, funded the research that identified the gene and is now engaging in drug development.

 Carrier Screening: What to Know

-Carrier screening is a simple blood or saliva test that can determine if you or your partner carry mutations for Jewish genetic diseases — before or during pregnancy.
+Carrier screening is a simple blood or saliva test that can determine whether someone carries mutations for Jewish genetic diseases — before or during pregnancy.
+SLC1A4 Deficiency advocacy efforts are focused on adding this condition to Ashkenazi Jewish genetic testing panels.

 Who Should Be Screened?

-• Ideally, screening should occur before pregnancy to allow the most options
+Couples should be screened if one or both partners have Ashkenazi Jewish heritage.
+Ideally, screening should occur before pregnancy to allow the most options.

 What Does a Positive Result Mean?

-Being a "carrier" means you carry one mutated copy of a gene but are typically unaffected yourself.
+Being a "carrier" means an individual carries one mutated copy of a gene but are typically unaffected themselves.
 A child is only at risk if both parents are carriers of the same condition.
-Genetic counselors can walk you through your results and options.
+Genetic counselors can walk through test results and options.